Introduction

 Next, the sequence profile must be converted to an alignment format.

-For this we must use the profile_to_alignment()
+For this we must use the profile_to_alignment() function

 from the agvgd package.